 Register and reserve your seat at upcoming webinars, and mark your calendar for more casual "chats" with colleagues via video conference.
 Webinars are recorded and archived in CORe, while chats are synchronous and not recorded.

-Webinar: An Introduction to the Higher Education Transparency Initiative | Nov.
-20 @ 3 PM ET | REGISTER
+Webinar: Apprenticeships and Higher Education | January 26 @ 2:00 PM ET | REGISTER

 Online Administration Network Quarterly Conversation: Interface Design for Online Learning | January 28 @ 2:30 PM ET | JOIN

 2020 Annual Conference registration rates increase after Jan.
 22

 The UPCEA Annual Conference is the most significant assembly of thought leaders and practitioners today in the field of professional, continuing, and online education.
 The 2019 conference sold out -- be sure to register early and reserve your spot!